csvpath/csvpath/README.md

     $filename[*][yes()]
 ```

-This path says open the file named `filename`, scan all the lines, and match every line scanned.
+This csvpath says open the file named `filename`, scan all the lines, and match every line scanned.

 A slightly more functional csvpath could look like this: